ibm-cloud-docs/loadbalancer-service/custom-ciphers.md

 {:tip: .tip}
 {:download: .download}

-# Choose a preferred cipher suite for your HTTPS application
+# Choosing a Preferred Cipher Suite for your HTTPS Application
 Ciphers algorithms that help the IBM© Cloud Load Balancer form secure connections with its HTTP clients.

 IBM offers a suite of approved ciphers for you to choose from, so that you secure the communication between your load balancer and your clients.